-Birds have excellent vision and see colors very well, even better than humans' vision, but how can backyard birders take advantage of birds' color sense?
-Choosing the best colors to attract birds can add beauty to the backyard and encourage more species to visit.
+Birds have excellent vision and see colors very well, even better than humans' vision, but how can birders take advantage of birds' color sense?
+Choosing the best colors to attract birds can add beauty to the yard and encourage more species to visit.

 Why Birds See Color